Actuarial Science Major

 - There is a robust faculty team with six full-time faculty focused on actuarial science, most of whom have actuarial industry experience.
 In addition, there are four full-time faculty in risk management and insurance, multiple adjunct faculty, and two full-time faculty in business analytics.
 Faculty are highly regarded for their teaching, research and their service to the profession.

-- The Wisconsin School of Business has been designated as a Center of Actuarial Excellence by the Society of Actuaries.
-One of only seventeen such programs in the United States.
+- The Wisconsin School of Business has been designated as a Center of Actuarial Excellence with University Earned Credit (UEC) Status by the Society of Actuaries.
+One of only thirteen such programs in the world.

 - You learn data analytics.